WayneLambert/portfolio/countdown_letters/README.md

 - Validates that the word chosen by the user exists as an entry in the Oxford English Dictionary's API (British English)
 - Returns a game result and score displaying the winner
 - Looks up the dictionary definition of the word using the Oxford English Dictionary's API (British English).
 Sometimes this means looking up the associated lemma version of the word.
-- There is no 30 second clock like there is on the actual game of Countdown.
+- Unlike the TV game show, there is no 30 second clock.
 This is intended so that recruiters and hiring managers don't have to wait for a countdown timer to expire.

 ## Technologies Used